Skip to main content

 Important

-To ensure continuity of data flow, all customers using OPE must migrate to the modern On-Premise Client (OPC) by the end of December 2026.
+To ensure your data flow remains fully supported and aligned with our latest standards, we encourage all customers to migrate to the modern On-Premise Client (OPC) by the end of December 2026.

 This change is driven by a necessary update to our authentication security model.
 The outdated key-based authentication mechanism used in OPE is being replaced by the industry-standard OAuth protocol in OPC.
 To align with modern security requirements and maintain data pipelines, the entire legacy OPE framework will be shut down by the end of 2026.
-Any SAP Extractor running on the OPE after this date will stop working.
+We recommend migrating your SAP Extractors to the OPC framework during this window to remain on a supported platform.

 We recognize that some customers rely on specific OPE features which are not yet available in the OPC.
-These features are currently under development and we plan to deploy them in Q4 2025.
+These features are currently under development and we plan to deploy them in 2026.
 We will communicate the exact release dates for these features in our Release Notes.

 The following OPE features are currently not yet fully supported by the OPC: